jbvoelker/QO-100-utilities/README.md

 gqrx must be configured to display the real downlink frequency (LNB LO setting in the "Receiver Options" tab) and remote control must be enabled.

+## trackUplink.sh
+Like trackDownlink.sh, but tracks the uplink frequency and allows tuning gqrx with the uplink transceiver's tuning knob.